RobiPisco/SpeechReader/README.md

 Is possible also to change accent and voices.

 Web Speech API is still a sperimental technology.
-This application use Speech Synthesis whic is supporte by almost every browsers exept IE and Opera for Android.
+This application use Speech Synthesis whic is supported by almost every browsers exept IE and Opera for Android.

+You can find more info at: https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API